enviodev/docs/docs/HyperIndex/Guides/configuration-file.md

 # Setting up Configuration File

-The `config.yaml` outlines the specifications for the indexer including details including network and contract specifications and the event information to be used in the indexing process.
+The `config.yaml` outlines the specifications for the indexer, including details such as network and contract specifications and the event information to be used in the indexing process.

 ## Field Descriptions